kuwala-io/kuwala/README.md

 ### How you can contribute

+#### Be part of our community

 The best first step to get involved is to [join](https://join.slack.com/t/kuwala-community/shared_invite/zt-l5b2yjfp-pXKFBjbnl7_P3nXtwca5ag) the Kuwala Community on Slack.
 There we discuss everything related to data integration and new pipelines.
 Every pipeline will be open-source.
 We entirely decide, based on you, our community, which sources to integrate.
 You can reach out to us on Slack or [email](mailto:community@kuwala.io) to request a new pipeline or contribute yourself.

+#### Contribute to the project

-If you want to contribute yourself, you can use your choice's programming language and database technology.
+If you want to contribute
+yourself, you can use your choice's programming language and database technology.
 We have the only requirement that it is possible to run the pipeline locally, query the data through REST-API endpoints, and use [Uber's H3](https://eng.uber.com/h3/) functionality to handle geographical transformations.
 We will then take the responsibility to maintain your pipeline.

+*Note: In order to submit a pull request, please feel free to fork the project and then submit a PR to the base repo.*

 ### Liberating the work with data